 The operational curriculum at The Laboratory Elementary School of Indonesia University of Education can be seen from all the subjects offered by the school which serve as a platform for the theory of multiple intelligences.
 This has an impact on the learning process that involves interaction between students, teachers and teaching materials, resulting in the increase of students' multiple intelligences along with the grade class.
 The Laboratory Elementary School of Indonesia University of Education has a policy to maintain several subjects that give its own characteristics to schools.
-This has a positive impact which shows that all subjects offered at the Primary School, Laboratory of the University of Education of Indonesia, can embrace the multiple intelligences of students in a holistic manner that is distributed in each subject the school offers.
-The intelligence is a product of an interaction between the environment and heredity and therefore not constant but modifiable, intelligence is not unitary characteristic but consist of a series of specific functional abilities.
-In this case, sees that in the world of education, it is inseparable from the interaction of students involving their intelligence and sees intelligence as something that is not constant and not singular.
+This has a positive impact which shows that all subjects offered at the Primary School, Laboratory of the University of Education of Indonesia, can embrace the multiple intelligence is a product of an interaction between the environment and heredity and therefore not constant but modifiable, intelligence is not unitary characteristic but consist of a series of specific functional abilities.
+In this case, sees that in the world of education, it is inseparable from the interaction of students involving their intelligence as something that is not constant and not singular.